On a quantum martingale convergence theorem

 It is a basic fact of functional analysis that if $\psi:X\rightarrow\C$ is an essentially bounded function on a probability space $(X,\F(X), \mu)$, then the essential range of $\psi$ is precisely the spectrum of $\psi$, where one considers $\psi$ as an element of the von Neumann algebra $L^\infty(X,\mu)$.
-Recently, Farenick, Kozdron, and Plosker~\cite{FKP} arrived at a similar result for essentially bounded quantum random variables on quantum probability spaces using higher dimensional spectra.
-Their investigation of quantum variance also involved notions from spectral theory, and they discovered that the quantum moment problem admits a characterisation entirely within spectral terms.
+Recently, a similar result for essentially bounded quantum random variables on quantum probability spaces using higher dimensional spectra was found; see~\cite{FKP} This investigation of quantum variance also involved notions from spectral theory, and it was discovered that the quantum moment problem admits a characterisation entirely within spectral terms.

-In the present work, we build on these earlier results by considering for the first time limiting operations for sequences of quantum random variables and quantum probability measures including a quantum analogue of Lebesgue's dominated convergence theorem and a discrete Fubini-type theorem.
+In the present work, we build on these earlier results by considering for the first time limiting operations for sequences of quantum random variables and quantum probability measures including a quantum analogue of the Lebesgue dominated convergence theorem and a discrete Fubini-type theorem.
 As in those earlier investigations, the noncommutativity of operator algebra leads to some structure that simply does not appear in the classical setting.
-Using the quantum conditional expectation of Farenick and Kozdron~\cite{farenick--kozdron2012}, we also establish a quantum martingale convergence theorem for quantum martingales obtained by conditioning on a fixed quantum random variable.
+Using the quantum conditional expectation of Ref.~\cite{farenick--kozdron2012}, we also establish a quantum martingale convergence theorem for quantum martingales obtained by conditioning on a fixed quantum random variable.
 This theorem is of particular interest since it strongly exhibits non-classical behaviour; even though the limit of the martingale exists and is unique, it is not identifiable.
 However, we provide a partial classification of the limit through a study of the space of quantum random variables having quantum expectation zero.
 The outline of the paper is as follows.
-In Section~\ref{Introsect} we introduce our notation and summarize the relevant results of~\cite{farenick--kozdron2012},~\cite{FKP}, and~\cite{farenick--plosker--smith2011}.
+In Section~\ref{Introsect} we introduce our notation and summarize the relevant results of Refs.~\cite{farenick--kozdron2012, farenick--plosker--smith2011}, and~\cite{FKP}.
 We provide our first limiting results in Section~\ref{QEsect} and then study quantum random variables having quantum expectation zero in Section~\ref{MeanZerosect}.
 Finally, in Section~\ref{MCTsect} we develop our quantum martingale convergence theorem.